snrnats/doc-centre/docfx_project/pro/api/help/introduction.md

 * **Carriers** - Returns available carriers.
 * **Consignments** - Adds, gets, updates and deletes consignment information.
 * **Customs Docs** - Returns customs docs for international consignments.
 * **Delivery Options** - Returns potential delivery timeslots for consignments.
+Access to PRO's delivery option endpoints requires a SortedHERO license.
+This component is sold separately to the main SortedPRO product.
 * **Events** - Searches for specified consignment events.
 * **Labels** - Returns labels for a consignment.
 * **Manifest** - Adds consignments to the relevant carrier manifest.
 * **Orders** - Adds, gets, updates and deletes order information.
 * **Package Sizes** - Returns standardised package sizes.
 * **Packages** - Deletes a package from a consignment.
 * **Pickup Options** - Returns potential pickup locations and timeslots for a consignment.
+Access to PRO's pickup option endpoints requires a SortedHERO license.
+This component is sold separately to the main SortedPRO product.
 * **Quotes** - Returns manual delivery quotes for a consignment.
 * **Shipping Locations** - Returns pre-configured shipping locations.
 * **Tracking** - Returns tracking information for a consignment.